 Blue chip stocks are reputable companies that have been around for years or decades.
 In general, a blue chip stock will have demonstrated strong shareholder returns or has a history of outperformance.
 In a lot of cases, they will also pay a dividend.

-Common blue chip stocks in 2022 include the FAANG stocks — Facebook (META), Apple (AAPL), Amazon (AMZN), Netflix (NFLX) and Google (GOOG) — along with companies such as Microsoft (MSFT), Coca-Cola (KO), McDonald’s (MCD), Nike (NKE) and Starbucks (SBUX).
+Examples of common blue chip stocks in 2023 include the FAANG stocks — Facebook (META), Apple (AAPL), Amazon (AMZN), Netflix (NFLX) and Google (GOOG) — along with companies such as Microsoft (MSFT), Coca-Cola (KO), McDonald’s (MCD), Nike (NKE) and Starbucks (SBUX).

 Stocks will be assigned different P/E ratios based on growth rates.
 If it falls below historical averages, this may present a buying opportunity, because markets have overlooked the fundamentals of a business.